 What is Activated Charcoal?

-Its Many Uses
+Activated Charcoal Many Uses

-Clears Up Problem Skin
+Clears Up Skin Problems

-If you’re someone that suffers from acne and you’ve been looking for something that you can put on your skin to help clear it up, try out this mask – Mix a teaspoon each of (rose)water, Aloe Vera gel, and activated charcoal with a pinch of sea salt and five drops of tea tree essential oil.
+If you’re someone who suffers from acne and you’ve been looking for something that you can put on your skin to help clear it up, try out this mask – Mix a teaspoon each of (rose)water, Aloe Vera gel, and activated charcoal with a pinch of sea salt and five drops of tea tree essential oil.
 Activated charcoal is also a natural, safe way to get rid of blackheads – and it really works.

 Treats Poison Ivy/Oak